Accounting Cost-Volume-Profit Analysis

 Sales = Variable Costs + Fixed Costs + 0 = Variable Costs + Fixed Costs

-Knowing the above equation, we can calculate the sales at the break-even point.
+Knowing the equation above, we can calculate the sales at the break-even point.

 Let's take a look at an example.
-The following data is available for Friends Corporation:
+The following data is available for Friends Company:

 Total fixed cost